AI Governance

 The 18 Identifiers Most Teams Overlook

-HIPAA’s Safe Harbor method mandates removal of 18 specific data elements: names, geographic subdivisions smaller than a state, dates (except year) related to an individual, phone numbers, fax numbers, email addresses, Social Security numbers, medical record numbers, health plan beneficiary numbers, account numbers, certificate/license numbers, vehicle identifiers and serial numbers, device identifiers and serial numbers, web URLs, IP addresses, biometric identifiers, full-face photographs, and any other unique identifying number [HIPAA 164.514(b)(2)].
+HIPAA’s Safe Harbor method mandates removal of 18 specific data elements: names, geographic subdivisions smaller than a state, dates (except year) related to an individual, phone numbers, fax numbers, email addresses, Social Security numbers, medical record numbers, health plan beneficiary numbers, account numbers, certificate/license numbers, vehicle identifiers and serial numbers, device identifiers and serial numbers, web URLs, IP addresses, biometric identifiers, full-face photographs, and any other unique identifying number (164.514(b)(2)).

 When “De-Identified” Data Becomes PHI Again

-| Data Input to AI Tool | Employee Assumption | Actual HIPAA Risk |
+Data Input to AI Tool Employee Assumption Actual HIPAA Risk

-| “Patient 12345” (name removed) | Safe: name stripped | Violation: medical record numbers are PHI [HIPAA 164.514(b)(2)(i)(H)] |
+“Patient 12345” (name removed) Safe: name stripped Violation: medical record numbers are PHI (164.514(b)(2)(i)(H))

-| Zip code + age + diagnosis | Safe: general data only | Violation: mosaic effect enables re-identification at up to 85% accuracy |
+Zip code + age + diagnosis Safe: general data only Violation: mosaic effect enables re-identification at high accuracy rates documented in re-identification research

-| Clinical notes (names redacted) | Safe: direct identifiers removed | Violation: contextual clues (rare conditions, specific procedures, dates) enable re-identification |
+Clinical notes (names redacted) Safe: direct identifiers removed Violation: contextual clues (rare conditions, specific procedures, dates) enable re-identification

-| Device serial number | Safe: not patient data | Violation: device identifiers are one of the 18 Safe Harbor elements |
+Device serial number Safe: not patient data Violation: device identifiers are one of the 18 Safe Harbor elements

+The audit fix.
 Implement a de-identification validation checkpoint for all AI data inputs.
 (1) Create a pre-submission checklist mapping all 18 Safe Harbor identifiers.
 (2) Train clinical and operations staff on identifiers beyond names and dates: medical record numbers, device IDs, IP addresses, and biometric data.
-(3) For any AI use case requiring patient data, engage a qualified expert for Expert Determination under HIPAA 164.514(b)(1), documenting statistical and scientific methods confirming re-identification risk is “very small.”
+(3) For any AI use case requiring patient data, engage a qualified expert for Expert Determination under 164.514(b)(1), documenting statistical and scientific methods confirming re-identification risk is “very small.”
 (4) Block copy-paste of unvalidated clinical data into any AI tool at the endpoint level.

 Violation 3: Data Integrity Failures from AI Hallucinations